-Once the Agency has verified the identity of the applicant, the latter will be asked to electronically sign a non-disclosure agreement ('NDA').
+Once the Agency has verified the identity of the applicant, the latter will be asked to electronically sign a non-disclosure declaration ('NDA').
 This will allow the applicant to receive a copy of the "Technical Specifications for Registered Reporting Mechanisms".
-This document describes the technical specification of data exchange interfaces as well as the relevant processes for data submission into detail.
+This document describes the technical specification of data exchange interfaces as well as the relevant processes for data submission into detail, including additional details related to information security measures that RRMs will have to comply with.